-The draft budget for 2015/16 was presented to Members for approval on 15 December 2014 and the Prudential Indicators and Treasury Management Strategy have been prepared using the relevant data contained in the revenue and capital budgets approved by Members.
+An interim budget report for 2016/17 was presented to Members for approval on 14 December 2015.
+Due to the timing of the announcement of the settlement by the Welsh Government approval of the final budget was at an extraordinary meeting of the Fire and Rescue Authority on 25 January 2016.
+The Prudential Indicators and Treasury Management Strategy have been prepared using the relevant data contained in the revenue and capital budgets that were approved.

-- This report shows the Prudential Indicators for 2015/16 to 2017/18 and outlines the strategy to be followed regarding borrowing and investing the Authority's funds in the financial year 2015/16.
-The report also sets out proposals for the Authority's policy on MRP for 2015/16.
-The papers attached set out:- - (i) a list of prudential indicators as required by the CIPFA Prudential Code for Capital Finance in Local Authorities (Appendix A), - (ii) the Treasury Management Strategy outlining the strategy to be followed regarding short and long-term borrowing for 2015/16 in accordance with the CIPFA code of Practice on Treasury Management (Appendix B) and - (iii) the strategy to be followed regarding the investment of Fire Authority funds (Appendix C) - (iv) Minimum Revenue Provision Statement (Appendix D). - The Committee should note that the strategies in the report have been prepared using guidance from the Treasury Management advisors, Arlingclose, used by Conwy County Borough Council who has the responsibility for the Fire Service Treasury function.
+- This report shows the Prudential Indicators for 2016/17 to 2018/19 and outlines the strategy to be followed regarding borrowing and investing the Authority's funds in the financial year 2016/17.
+The report also sets out proposals for the Authority's policy on MRP for 2016/17.
+The papers attached set out:- - (i) a list of prudential indicators as required by the CIPFA Prudential Code for Capital Finance in Local Authorities (Appendix A); - (ii) the Treasury Management Strategy outlining the strategy to be followed regarding short and long-term borrowing for 2016/17 in accordance with the CIPFA ode of Practice on Treasury Management (Appendix B); - (iii) the strategy to be followed regarding the investment of Fire Authority funds (Appendix C); - (iv) Minimum Revenue Provision Statement (Appendix D). - The Committee should note that the strategies in the report have been prepared using guidance from the Treasury Management advisors, Arlingclose, used by Conwy County Borough Council who has the responsibility for the Fire Service Treasury function.